dillionmegida/slack-demo/README.md

 ### Run the server

-For the server to run correctly, you'd need the backend server to be running.
-Don't forget to follow the guide in the backend repo.

 ```bash
 npm run start
 ```

-With everything in place, when you go to `localhost:3000`, you'll see a login page.
+With everything in place (including the server), when you go to `localhost:3000`, you'll see a login page.
 Since you do not have an account yet, you need to sign up on `localhost:3000/signup`.

 And then you'll see the slack app, where you've been automatically added to the general and random channel.